 To enlarge the page content box in the HTML editor, click and drag from the bottom right corner.

-Listed are the features of the HTML editor you are most likely to use.
+Listed below are the features of the HTML editor you are most likely to use.
 There are other features, and the features available may change over time.
 Click on the link/s to find out how to use the particular feature.